Do you want more muscle tone? Of course you do!

 Sound about right?
+Cool.

-Everything You Know About Tone Is Bullshit!
+Everything You’ve Heard About Tone Is Bullshit

 - Nothing tones a muscle.